Birhanemeskel/My_Python/README.md

 # My_Python
-This is my python tutorial
+This is my Python tutorial.
-This is my python tutorial again.
+Data analysis using python.